tolauwae/phd-thesis/src/multiverse/multiverse.typ

 Reversible debugging, also called back-in-time debugging, has existed for more than fifty years~@balzer69:exdams, and has been implemented with various strategies~@engblom12:review.
 #emph[Record-replay debuggers]~@agrawal91:execution-backtracking@feldman88:igor@ronsse99:recplay@boothe00:efficient@burg13:interactive@ocallahan17:engineering allow offline debugging with a checkpoint-based trace.
 In spite of all the different implementation strategies, few reversible debuggers also reverse output effects, with a few notable exceptions.
-The more recent RR framework~@ocallahan17:engineering is a culmination of many years of research, and is one of the most advanced record-replay debugger to date.
+The more recent RR framework~@ocallahan17:engineering is a culmination of many years of research, and is one of the most advanced record-replay debuggers to date.
 While replaying it does not reverse I/O operations, in fact, the operations are not performed at all.
-For example, file descriptors are not opened during replay, instead the external effects are recorded and replayed within the debugger.
+For example, file descriptors are not opened during replay, but instead the external effects are recorded and replayed within the debugger.
 One of the earliest works, the Igor debugger~@feldman88:igor, featured so-called #emph[prestart routines], which could perform certain actions after stepping back, such as updating the screen with the current frame buffer.
 This is one of the first attempts at dealing with external state, however, the solution was purely ad-hoc, and required significant user intervention; for instance, supplying the name, mode, and file pointer for each file currently opened during execution.
 Additionally, dealing with I/O in a structured way through the prestart routines was still too costly at the time.